nerab/paradeiser/README.md

 ## Status

-Paradeiser provides the current state as process exit status.
-With the `--verbose` switch, additional information is printed to STDOUT.
+Paradeiser can print the current status to STDOUT with the `pom status` command (except when muted with `--quiet`).
+The current state is provided as process exit status.

 * Given an active pomodoro:

           $ pom status
+          Pomodoro #2 is active (started 11:03, 14 minutes remaining).

+          $ pom status --quiet
           $ echo $?
           0

-          $ pom status --verbose
-          Pomodoro #2 is active (started 11:03, 14 minutes remaining).

 * Given no active pomodoro and the last one (not earlier as today) was finished:

           $ pom status
+          No active pomodoro.
+Last one was finished at 16:58.

+          $ pom status --quiet
           $ echo $?
           1

-          $ pom status --verbose
-          No active pomodoro.
-Last one was finished at 16:58.

 * Given no active pomodoro and the last one (not earlier as today) was cancelled:

           $ pom status
+          No pomodoro active.
+Last pomodoro was cancelled at 17:07.

+          $ pom status --quiet
           $ echo $?
           2

-          $ pom status --verbose
-          No pomodoro active.
-Last pomodoro was cancelled at 17:07.

 * Given an active break (implies no active pomodoro):

           $ pom status
+          Taking a 5 minute break until 2013-07-16 17.07 (4 minutes remaining).

+          $ pom status --quiet
           $ echo $?
           3

-          $ pom status --verbose
-          Taking a 5 minute break until 2013-07-16 17.07 (4 minutes remaining).

 * Short status (03:39 remaining in the active pomodoro or break):